 Call: 07795 693 662 | Email: firstname.lastname@example.org

 This walk starts in Windermere and follows the first two linear walking days of the Heart of Lakeland, but from Eskdale, rather than going northwards to Wasdale and Keswick, it continues to the Cumbrian coast at Ravenglass where there is a station on the scenic Cumbrian coastal railway.
 It is possible to catch a train at Ravenglass on the same day, or a further night’s accommodation can be booked at Ravenglass, allowing departure the following morning.
-Please note that there is currently NO TRAIN SERVICE from Ravenglass on Sundays.
+A Sunday train service from Ravenglass has recently been introduced on a trial basis, but you are advised to recheck before relying on catching a Sunday train on the coastal line.

 Either moderate or strenuous (participants’ choice), depending on use made of public transport.
 On Day 3 when the walking distance would be more than 7 miles (11 kilometres), and no public transport is available, a taxi rendez-vous can be arranged at no additional cost, giving participants the choice of driving or walking the second half of the day’s itinerary.